List of artillery by name

 Artillery has been a primary weapon of war since before the Napoleonic Era.
 Several countries have developed and built artillery systems, while artillery itself has been continually improved and redesigned to meet the evolving needs of the battlefield.
 This has led to a plethora of different types and designs which have played a role in the history of warfare and continue to be a significant factor in modern combat.

-The following list of artillery cover guns, howitzers, mortars, and other large projectile weapons.
-Small arms and missiles are not included, though artillery rockets and other bombardment weapons are.
+The following list of artillery covers indirect fire guns, heavy mortars, and other large projectile weapons used by artillery units.
+Small arms, infantry support weapons, infantry mortars, direct-fire guns, and anti-aircraft guns are not included.
 This list is ordered by name or designation in alpha-numeric order.